vccw/vccw.github.io/artsfest_apply.md

 October 20th will be emailed by November 5th.
 Notifications for entries after October 20th will be provided as soon as possible.
 If not accepted, your booth rental will be refunded.
-Do not phone for confirmation.
+Please, do not call for confirmation.

 ## Refunds and Cancellation